ISO 14001 – Environmental Management System

-Most businesses start with getting certified in ISO 9001; the international certification for quality management.
-An existing quality management system (QMS) means you have the building blocks in place for implementing an EMS.
+Most businesses start with getting certified in ISO 9001, the international certification for quality management.
+An existing quality management system means you have the building blocks in place for implementing an environmental management system.

 The cost of getting ISO 14001 certified varies from organisation to organisation, but it is priced using three major factors: the size of your business, your industry and the complexity of your processes.
 For a more detailed breakdown, head over to our blog.

 The ISO 14000 family of standards relate to an organisation’s environmental impact.
-ISO 14001 is a management standard you can certify to in order to implement an EMS into your company’s operational framework.
-If you’re looking for the difference between ISO 14001 and ISO 45001, we’ve explained it here.
+ISO 14001 is a management standard you can certify in order to implement an environmental management system into your company’s operational framework.
+For a more detailed look at the difference between ISO 14000 and ISO 14001, we’ve explained it here.

-Any business looking to reduce their environmental impact and improve their internal efficiencies would benefit from ISO 14001, no matter your size, complexity or industry.
+Any business looking to reduce its environmental impact and improve its internal efficiencies would benefit from ISO 14001, no matter its size, complexity, or industry.

 ISO 14001, though recognised as key in many industries and business dealings, is not mandatory or a legal requirement.
 However, certification helps companies adhere to their country’s respective laws and environmental regulations.